 Your own personal apocalypse

 When you first begin Surviving The Aftermath.
-You are greeted with several storytelling themed choices that dictate the difficulty of the game.
-You can choose how often catastrophes occur, how many survivors you start with, the scarcity of resources and much more.
+You are greeted with several storytelling-themed choices that dictate the difficulty of the game.
+You can choose how often catastrophes occur, how many survivors you start with, the scarcity of resources, and much more.

 I always praise games for including difficulty settings, but few go the extra mile that Surviving The Aftermath traversed.
-Not only is the customization a welcome feature, the options are presented to the player in a way that feels very organic and thematic.
+Not only is the customization a welcome feature, but the options are also presented to the player in a way that feels very organic and thematic.
 It truly shines when compared to a set of dull sliders you might find in the options menu found in other games.

 All of the expected survival aspects are present.
-You need to provide homes, food, water and healthcare for your colonists.
+You need to provide homes, food, water, and healthcare for your colonists.
 They might start with meager tents, but you can unlock and build larger sturdier dwellings later in the game.
 Packing folks in tenements is efficient but makes your survivors less likely to have children.
-It’s hard enough to get in the mood in the end of days without one-eyed Ed sleeping in a cot three feet away!
+It’s hard enough to get in the mood at the end of days without one-eyed Ed sleeping in a cot three feet away!

 Scattered across the map are several types of resources.
-You can set work areas on the basic ones such as berries, concrete and wood piles for your haulers to gather.
+You can set work areas on the basic ones such as berries, concrete, and woodpiles for your haulers to gather.

 Advanced resources such as metal and plastics require structures like a recycler and a worker assigned to it to gather and refine the material into something usable.
 Materials can be used to build more structures or manufactured into advanced resources such as tools and clothing.

 Each survivor is fully simulated with needs and even a bit of personality.
 Some will have bonuses such as faster production or similar penalties.
 However, these are by and large meaningless.
 While you select how many workers a structure should use, you don’t really micromanage the individual colonists themselves.
-Furthermore, Your colony can quickly grow to high numbers which makes such micromanagement impossible in any case.
+Furthermore, Your colony can quickly grow to high numbers which make such micromanagement impossible in any case.

 You oversee the bigger picture, what resources survivors should scavenge and what materials they should refine.
-You build the structures, the housing and the roads to help your survivors move and act more effectively.
+You build the structures, the housing, and the roads to help your survivors move and act more effectively.
 Making sure they have tools so they don’t get a productivity penalty, and ensuring they have clothes to help protect against ailments.
 How do you expect survivors to chop down trees without tools?
 By punching them?
 That’s just silly!

 If you have played other colony simulations such as Rimworld or Oxygen Not Included, you will find that Surviving The Aftermath is much less personable.
 It is less about the individual colonist and more about the colony as a whole.
-It is very much a city builder with a survival overlay, and it works in the games favor quite well.
+It is very much a city builder with a survival overlay, and it works in the game’s favor quite well.

 Managing resources and planning city development feels much more engaging when you’re battling the post-apocalypse and vying to survive rather than turn profits or win elections as in similar titles.
 It is a nice thematic twist to the genre and the management game-play is executed well.